markc/alsa/lib/md/Aplay.md

 ### Device name

-It would be nice to have device name explained (i.e. hw:0,0)
+It would be nice to have "device name" explained (i.e. hw:0,0)

 *It's ALSA-geek-speak for the initial hardware device that will convert digitzed sample to a smooth analog voltage or vice-versa.
 See below.*